-This education section is to address topics, interests and issues of individuals and parents of children receiving services.
+This education section is to address topics, interests, and issues of individuals and parents of children receiving services.
 It is intended to offer some guidelines on treatment strategies that are able to meet the requirements of science and most importantly – effectiveness.
 Sections that follow will provide brief guidelines of issues of concern.

 Measuring behavior before the treatment is applied (baseline data) and comparing it to behavior during and after treatment (treatment data) is essential.
 It is also important to consider measuring the validity and acceptability of behavior change.

 Treatment strategies range in terms of the premises behind what will change the behavior at issue.
-This points back to measurement to help guide how we can design a treatment that is ethical, acceptable and measurable.
+These points back to measurement to help guide how we can design a treatment that is ethical, acceptable and measurable.

 Is the treatment something that can be continued in the absence of a professional; that is have we been able to teach parents and other caretakers how to use effective strategies?
 Treatment needs to result in improvements that will be effective in environments other than the treatment environment.
 This generality of treatment is one of the requirements of ABA.

-This used to be a free service but due to high demand a fee has been implemented.
+This used to be a free service but due to the high demand, a fee has been implemented.
 The report classifies the strength of evidence into the categories of (1) Established, (2) Emerging, (3) Unestablished and (4) Ineffective/Harmful.

 Intensity of Treatment

 A number of studies indicate that early intervention and lots of it make a clinically significant difference.
-The more hours of treatment a child receives along with strategies that enable parents to use and maintain treatment increase the effectiveness compared to lesser treatment.
+The more treatment hours a child receives, along with strategies that enable parents to use and maintain treatment, increase the effectiveness compared to lesser treatment.